 Sometimes, your post-high school education has more to do with affordability than it does other considerations.
 If the price tag of a four-year college sends you into sticker shock, attending a two-year community college can save you big bucks.

-If you can’t afford attendance at a four-year college right now, it doesn’t mean you have no options.
+If you can’t afford attendance at a four-year college right now, it doesn’t mean you won’t have any options.
 Start with a cheaper program and work as you go.

-“Your earnings now can be used later, if you decide to continue advancing your education,” Smith said.
+“Your earnings now can be used later, if you decide to continue advancing your education,” said Smith.

 Maybe you hoped to go to college, but a few poor grades are holding you back.